 Using the function keys on Mac, you can get quick control of the Mac and perform the actions immediately just by pressing these keys.
 But sometimes, nothing happens after you press the function keys - the function keys on Mac are not working.

-You may encounter malfunctioned F keys on the Mac keyboard such as the Mac F3 key not working, Mac keyboard music controls not working, Mac volume function keys not working, etc. It could be quite inconvenient when these function keys are not working.
+You may encounter malfunctioning F keys on the Mac keyboard such as the Mac F3 key not working, Mac keyboard music controls not working, Mac volume function keys not working, etc. It could be quite inconvenient when these function keys are not working.
 So we provide methods to help fix this issue.

 What are F and Fn keys on Mac keyboard?

 For the keyboards of modern Mac computers, except for the ones with a Touch Bar, you can see the top row of the keyboard printed with F1, F2, F3… F12 featured different icons.
-These keys are what we called function keys.
+These keys are what we call function keys.
 You can use these keys as controls of built-in Mac features such as adjusting the brightness of the screen with the F1 and F2 keys, muting or unmuting your Mac with the F10 keys, etc.

-In addition to that, you can also use F1 to F12 keys as standard function keys with the modifier key Fn which locates in the left bottom corner of the Mac keyboard.
+In addition to that, you can also use the F1 to F12 keys as standard function keys with the modifier key Fn which is located in the left bottom corner of the Mac keyboard.
 If you have enabled "Use F1, F2, etc. keys as standard function keys" in keyboard settings, you can press both Fn and a function key to perform the action assigned to, the varying from different apps.
 If there is no Fn key on your Mac keyboard, you can press the Control key.

 Note: Press and hold the Fn (Function) key on your keyboard to see F1 through F12 in the Touch Bar.

 Why the function keys on Mac not working?